1morshed1/llama3-website-summarizer/README.md

     $ python summarizer.py
     Enter a URL: https://cnn.com

-    ##Summary of CNN Website¶
+    ##Summary of CNN Website

     The CNN website is a news and media outlet that provides breaking news, in-depth analysis, and feature articles on a wide range of topics, including:

 ⚙️ Requirements